aplteam/MarkAPL/Files/MarkAPL.md

 !> What is the most productive programming language?
 => APL!

-A collapsible must start with a single line that starts with `!>⎵` and at least one line that starts with `=>⎵`, but may have more such lines.
-The `⎵` character represents a space here.
+A collapsible must start with a single line that starts with `!>⎵` and at least one line that starts with `=>⎵`, but may have more such lines; the `⎵` character represents a space here.

 In fact almost anything might go into those lines: lists, code blocks, definition lists, headers, horizontal rulers but no collapsibles.
 The summary on the other hand only accepts headers and inline markup.